aktnk/onvif-web-viewer/README.md

 *   **Synchronizing Camera Time**: Click the sync icon (⟳) next to any camera in the list to manually synchronize its time with the server's system time.
 A notification will confirm success or display any errors.
 *   **Deleting a Camera**: Click the red delete icon (🗑️) next to a camera in the main list.
 A confirmation prompt will appear before deletion.
 *   **Viewing a Stream**: Click the "View Stream" button next to a camera in the list to start streaming.
 The button will change to "Stop Stream" (with a different color) while the stream is active.
 Click "Stop Stream" to close the stream.
+*   **PTZ Control**: For cameras that support PTZ (Pan-Tilt-Zoom), a control panel will automatically appear below the video player.
+    *   Use the directional arrow buttons (↑ ↓ ← →) to pan and tilt the camera.
+Press and hold to move; release to stop.
+    *   Use the zoom slider or +/- buttons to zoom in and out.
+The camera will automatically stop zooming when you release the control.
+    *   All PTZ controls support both mouse and touch input for mobile devices.
 *   **Recording**: While viewing a stream, use the "Start Recording" and "Stop Recording" buttons to create MP4 recordings on the server.
 *   **Playback & Management**: A list of completed recordings is available at the bottom of the page.
     *   Click the "Play" button to watch a recording.
 Recordings from deleted cameras will be labeled accordingly and remain playable.